 - You retired or changed your employment status.

 - You acquired property in another state.

 - Your business interests changed (for example a new partnership or corporation).

 - Changes occurred in State or Federal income tax law, estate tax law, gift law, property law, trust law, or probate law.

 - Your successor trustee/executor, guardian, agent, or beneficiary passed away.

-How often should you review your Estate Plan?
+How often should you have your Estate Planning documents reviewed?
 A good rule of thumb is to have your Estate Plan reviewed every 5 years by an experienced Estate Planning attorney.
-Think of it like a periodic tune up for your vehicle.
+Think of it like a periodic tune-up for your vehicle.
 When it comes to your Estate Plan, you may not know that something is wrong until it’s too late.